 Share this Post

-The land part of your land & expand strategy ought to be a no-brainer for customers.
+The expand part of your land & expand strategy ought to be a no-brainer for customers.
 Buying more software licenses as they roll your application out to additional users is a natural, nearly inevitable process.
 Customers are inextricably pulled in the right direction by purchase incentives as well as desire to avoid the discontinuities, complexities, and added costs of operating across multivendor point solutions.
 That’s how easy land & expand ought to be.

 Too often, however, the expansion phase is far more difficult than expected, or it never plays out at all.
 But here’s the thing: